 “The more microbursts, the stronger sense of energy you have, which can help you manage stress,” says Miller.
 “That little movement can be enough of a tipping point to help interrupt the cascade of negative emotions you’re feeling.”

 Mindfulness does a great job of helping people manage negative emotions, and gratefulness does a great job of helping people boost the positive emotions they’re feeling.
 It’s not rocket science, which is one of the beautiful things about it.Share

 Set a Consistent Sleep Routine

 When it comes to keeping stress in check, getting enough rest is crucial.
-Lack of sleep affects everything from mood to memory and judgment, and adults who log fewer than eight hours per night are more likely to report symptoms of stress, like feeling irritable and overwhelmed, according to a survey by the American Psychological Association.
+Lack of sleep affects everything from mood to memory and judgment, and adults who log fewer than eight hours per night are more likely to report symptoms of stress, like feeling irritable and overwhelmed, according to the American Psychological Association.

 “Want your emotional management skills to be better?
 Go to bed,” says Miller.
 “We could not have more evidence to suggest the importance of sleep.”

 One caveat: Being stressed may make it harder to sleep, which in turn triggers even more stress.
 The key, says Miller, is to have a “healthy sleep routine” in place before hard times hit.